Notting Hill Health & Beauty

 222-224 Westbourne Grove, Notting Hill

 The positive affirmations emblazoned on the windows catch your eye first.
 Then the fluttering pieces of paper taped to the doorframe with words like “gratitude,” “love,” and “forgiveness” (pull off what you need—the equivalent of a wellness fortune cookie, without the cookie) lure you in.
-Through the Aussie-style café down the stairs is Bodyism, a wellness-mecca-meets-private-members’-club.
+Through the Aussie-style café (an amazing spot for a turmeric latte or to plow through emails), down the stairs is Bodyism, a wellness-mecca-meets-private-members’-club.
 Unlike other private gyms, there isn’t a treadmill in sight; instead, Bodyism is focused on personal training and classes, teaching clients to be kind to themselves with a more low-impact routine than the often punishing cardio regimes found elsewhere.
-The ballet, yoga, Pilates, and boxing are taught—for the most part—by former athletes, and the training sessions are something you’ll actually look forward to.
-Everyone here remembers your name, and oftentimes you’ll notice a personal message of encouragement on your post-workout shake as you leave.
+The ballet, yoga, Pilates, and boxing are taught—for the most part—by former athletes and everyone here remembers your name.

 Dr. Nigma Talib